donecollectively/stellar-contracts-site/src/pages/docs/contributing/join-to-learn.md

 ## How it works

-Each week, we'll join together live with participants from eastern and western hemispheres.
+Each week, we'll join together with you live in US/West mornings (afternoon, European time).
 Each session is expected to run 90 minutes, and you'll have space to continue discussions together.

 Each session will come with an experiential-learning activity.

 You'll get both direct and vicarous co-experiences and build intuition and understanding.

+{% callout %}
+    When enrollment exceeds 50 members, we will add extra sessions to cover more timezones with live classes.

+    Want to participate asynchronously?
+We'll provide access to recordings, for exclusive access to enrolled members.
+{% /callout %}

 ### Who should join?

 Are you a coder?
 Although ***you aren't required to write any code during our program***, you'll have the opportunity to engage more deeply into the practical technical details.  _We hope to also be announcing available certifications for program graduates_, as well.